kineticsquid/pass-docker/README.md

   - PI_FEDORA_JMS_QUEUE: name of Fedora JMS queue
   - PI_TYPE_PREFIX: prefix of Fedora resource type which indicates resource should be indexed
   - PI_LOG_LEVEL: log level of pass-indexer
+  - PI_MAX_ATTEMPTS: set the max attempts to contact Elasticsearch and Fedora (default: 20)

 ### ActiveMQ-related variables